srose99/frameworks_and_languages_module/docs/assignment_digital_artifact.md

 * There is no requirement for scale
     * The system will be operating with less than 100 items (pagination is not needed)
 * You will be allocated marks for partial solutions (based on tests that pass)
 * You are working towards being a professional software engineers.
 It is expected that you share and discuss your solutions with peers throughout this assignment.

+### Citations, Referencing and Acknowledging sources

 * It is expected that you document your sources/references for your code (this includes discussions with dates with classmates, url's to stack overflow resources and framework documentation)
     * It is typical to have citations inline with code (not at the end of a file or document) [e.g.](https://github.com/calaldees/frameworks_and_languages_module/blob/main/test_server/test_api.py#L17)
         * ```python